Back to: Design Patterns in C# With Real-Time Examples

 Step2: Create a new ASP.NET MVC application

-Once you click on the OK button, it will take some time to create the project for us.
-Once the project is created, next we need to add ADO.NET Entity Data Model.
+Once you click on the OK button, creating the project for us will take some time.
+Once the project is created, we need to add the ADO.NET Entity Data Model.

 Step3: Adding ADO.NET Entity Data Model